Dating vintage dresses – It’s a mystery sometimes

 Clothing labels and tags help date a vintage dress

-Sometimes the easiest way to date a vintage or antique dress is by its label, tag or other maker’s mark.
+Sometimes the easiest way to date a vintage dress is by its label, tag or other maker’s mark.
 The Vintage Fashion Guild is a fantastic resource in general, and they have an extensive label library.
 However, not all garments have tags.

 Vintage fabric, vintage lace, closures, embellishments